top of page

 You want to create a safe environment that is aimed at getting to the core of what's DRIVING the lying head-on.
 To know your child is good inside and having a tricky moment.

-To know that even when we are triggered, when we feel disappointed and hurt by their behavior, when our heart is racing and our fists are clenched, we are good inside and having a tricky parenting moment.
+To know that even when we are triggered, when we feel disappointed and hurt by their behavior, when our heart is racing and our fists are clenched, we are good inside and having a complex parenting moment.

 Realize that lying can also show intelligence and imagination.
-Consider there are many possible motivations for lying:
+Consider that there are many possible motivations for lying:

-• wanting whatever they are lying about (candy in this case)
+• Wanting whatever they are lying about (candy in this case)

-• excitement, fun, play
+• A need for excitement, fun, play

-• power in their world (kids are so often told what to do and where to be)
+• Wanting power in their world (kids are so often told what to do and where to be)

-• coping with guilt from having broken a rule
+• Coping with guilt from having broken a rule

-• not wanting to get in trouble and feel ashamed
+• Not wanting to get in trouble and feel ashamed

 The goal is a 180 shift from triggered/yelling/punishment/bad to being open and curious which is where 'truth-telling' is possible.
 Show your child you can tolerate the discomfort of being triggered, own it, and be in relationship with them even when they do 'bad' behavior like lying.

+How?
 Do this by saying,

 • 'I believe you had a good reason for not telling the truth.
 Would you be willing to share with me what that is?'